dfuentes87/cheat-sheets/Bash.md

 - Use `nohup foo | cat &` if `foo` must be started from a terminal and run in the background.

+- Prepend a command with `\` to override alias/builtin lookup.

 ## Variables

 - Prefer local variables within functions over global variables